Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Collection Points

-The Deposit Return System (DRS) will include an organised collection network to ensure the effective return and processing of covered containers.
-Designed to meet the needs of both consumers and industry operators, the system will incorporate automated solutions, a variety of collection points including manual options, and dedicated units for handling large volumes, ensuring accessible and efficient operation across the entire national territory.
+The Deposit Return System (DRS), identified by the volta brand, will include an organised collection network to ensure the effective return and processing of covered containers.
+Designed to meet the needs of both consumers and industry operators, the system will incorporate automated solutions, a variety of Collection Points including manual options, and dedicated units for handling large volumes, ensuring accessible and efficient operation across the entire national territory.

 Obligations for Collection Points